dneff/qmk_firmware/keyboards/preonic/keymaps/dneff/readme.md

 Modified to support Pok3r like layout:

-* Move shift to upper-left
+* Move Esc to upper-left
-* Change middle-left key to mod Layer 7
+* Change middle-left key to Mod7
 * add ~|` key to Layer 7 upper-left
 * add media/volume keys to Layer 7
 * add IJKL arrow navigation to Layer 7